evgeniyefimov/ngx-form-messages/README.md

 ### Install

 1. install by running `npm i ngx-form-messages`
-2. Add `NgxFormMessagesModule` to your module imports
+2. Add `NgxFormMessagesComponent` to your imports

 ### Basic usage